tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/swiftUI_essentials.md

 Step 1
 Choose File -> New -> File. select iOS as the platform, select the "SwiftUI View" template, and click Nexr.
 Name the new file MapView.swift and click Create

+Step 2

+Add an import statement for MapKit.

+When you import SwiftUI and certain other frameworks in the same file, you gain access to SwiftUI-specific functionality provided by that framework.